dmis-lab/ReSimNet/README.md

 - Install [Numpy 1.61.1](https://pypi.org/project/numpy/)
 - Python version >= 3.4.3 is required

-## Download Files You Need to Run ReSimNet
+## Git Clone & Initial Setting

-Clone our source codes
+Clone our source codes and make folders to save data you need.

 ```bash
 # clone the source code on your directory